How to Create MySQL Incremental Backup on Windows? (2 Ways)

 Easier way to create MySQL incremental/differential backup

-Luckily, powerful MySQL backup software - AOMEI Backupper Technician Plus offers a user-friendly interface which makes things easier.
+Luckily, powerful MySQL backup software - AOMEI Cyber Backup offers a user-friendly interface that makes things easier.
 What’s more, you can modify your settings and execute operations after confirmation.
-Following are its main features:
+The following are its main features:

 ✦ You are able to do system backup, disk/partition backup or file backup as per your need.